Chenerywoman/users-database-project/README.md

 * **Issue**: the styling of the links and buttons in various pages for individual users (userblogs.hbs, update.hbs, profile.hbs, newblog.hbs) looked messy.
 * **Solution**: I created a footer to display for these pages, passing in the user id.

+* **Issue**: when updating a user, I needed to deal with the requirement that there should be no duplicate emails in the database.
+* **Solution**: I added an AND operator to the if statement which checks for any duplicate emails.
+This enabled me to add an additional condition, which checks if the user id relating to the email is different to the current user id.
+If it is different, the user is not updated.
+If it is the same user, the email is updated.

 ## Dependencies

 The dependencies for the project are: